ShortestPathLab/posthoc-icaps25/slides.md

 ---

-# So how do we incorporate visualisation into everyday problem solving?
+# What can we do incorporate visualisation into everyday problem solving?

 - Framework that makes a minimal set of powerful assumptions
 - Way to record program behaviour